gardener/diki/docs/providers/garden.md

 ## Provider

-The `Garden` provider is capable of accessing a `garden` environment and running `rulesets` against it.
+The `Garden` provider is capable of accessing a Garden cluster environment and running `rulesets` against it.

 ## Rulesets

-The `Gardener` provider implements the following `rulesets`:
+The `Garden` provider implements the following `rulesets`:
-- Hardened Gardener Shoot Guide
+- Security Hardened Shoot Cluster
     - v0.0.0

 ### Configuration